-Alec MacGillis, a Pulitzer Prize-winning reporter known for his deep reporting on social issues and public policy, will be honored with Colby College’s Elijah Parish Lovejoy Award for courageous journalism.
-MacGillis, who reports for ProPublica, will deliver the 2017 Lovejoy Convocation address at 7 p.m.
-Monday, Oct.
-2, in Colby’s Lorimer Chapel and receive an honorary doctoral degree.
+Alec MacGillis, a Pulitzer Prize-winning reporter known for his deep reporting on social issues and public policy, was honored with Colby College’s Elijah Parish Lovejoy Award for courageous journalism.
+MacGillis, who reports for ProPublica, delivered the 2017 Lovejoy Convocation address Oct.
+2 in Colby’s Lorimer Chapel and receives an honorary doctoral degree in front of an engaged audience.

 Lovejoy, 1826 valedictorian at Colby (at the time, known as Waterville College), became a crusading abolitionist editor and was murdered in 1837 for his anti-slavery editorials.
 He was called America’s first martyr to freedom of the press by John Quincy Adams.